kiss-my/vuex-redux-saga/README.md

 Creates a Vuex plugin and connects the Sagas to the Vuex Store

-- `options: Object` - A list of options to pass to the middleware.
+- `options: Object` - A list of options to pass to the plugin.
 Currently supported options are:

   - `sagaMonitor` : [SagaMonitor](https://redux-saga.github.io/redux-saga/docs/api/index.html#sagamonitor) - If a Saga Monitor is provided, the plugin will deliver monitoring events to the monitor.